Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ---

 **Expected step result:**
-- `offer-info.json` with the offer description;
+- `offer-info.json` with the offer description
-- `offer-slot.json` with offer requirements (slots and options); there may be more than one such file.
+- `offer-slot.json` with offer requirements, there may be more than one such file.

 ## Step 4.
-Create the provider and offer
+Register the provider and offer

 At this point, you should have the following files in the Provider Tools directory:

-- `provider-tools-config.json` with the credentials for the provider accounts, namely, Authority, Action, and Token Receiver Accounts;
+- `provider-tools-config.json` with the credentials for the three provider accounts
-- `offer-info.json` with the description of the offer;
+- `offer-info.json` with the description of the offer
-- `offer-slot.json`, one or several, with the required slots for the offer;
+- `offer-slot.json`, one or several, with the required slots for the offer
 - `resource.json` with information for TEE to access your uploaded offer content.

 Run the following command in the Provider Tools directory to register your offer:

 ```
-./provider-tools register OFFER_TYPE --result ./resource.json
+./provider-tools register <offerType> --result ./resource.json
 ```

-Replace `OFFER_TYPE` with either `data` or `solution`.
+Replace `<offerType>` with either `data` or `solution`.

-The `register` command initiates a series of steps.
-Firstly, Provider Tools downloads a service copy of SPCTL into a hidden directory `~/.provider-tools`.
+The `register` command initiates a series of steps:

+1. Provider Tools downloads a service copy of SPCTL into a hidden directory `~/.provider-tools`.
 Do not use this copy of SPCTL to run commands.

-Further, the Provider Tools checks whether the provider with the Authority Account specified in `provider-tools-config.json` is already registered on the blockchain.
-If the provider exists, the prompt will go to the next step.
+2. Provider Tools checks whether the provider with the Authority Account specified in `provider-tools-config.json` is already registered on the blockchain.
+  + If the provider exists, the prompt will go to the next step.

-If the provider does not exist, Provider Tools will ask you to create one.
+  + If the provider does not exist, Provider Tools asks you to create one.
 Specify the desired provider name and write a short description.
-Provider Tools will also prompt you to save the provider info to a JSON file in case you need to [update](/developers/cli_guides/providers_offers#updating-provider-info) the provider description later.
+Provider Tools also prompts you to save the provider info to a JSON file in case you need to [update](/developers/cli_guides/providers_offers#updating-provider-info) the provider description later.

-Finally, Provider Tools asks if this provider already has a solution or data offer created on the blockchain.
+3. Provider Tools asks if this provider already has a solution or data offer created on the blockchain.
 If you want to create a new offer, select `No`.
-Provider Tools will ask for the `offer-info.json` and `offer-slot.json` from [Step 3](/developers/cli_guides/providers_offers#step-3-configure-the-offer).
+Provider Tools then asks for the `offer-info.json` and `offer-slot.json` from the [Step 3](/developers/cli_guides/providers_offers#step-3-configure-the-offer).

-When done, you will see a command in the output to launch an Offer Provisioner order in the next step.
+When done, you will see a command in the output to launch an Offer Provisioner order in the [Step 5](/developers/cli_guides/providers_offers#step-5-run-offer-provisioner).
 It should look something like this:

 ```
 # To deploy this offer to SuperProtocol, use the following command: